Section 3323.25 | Ohio dyslexia committee.

 (4) The guidebook shall be developed and issued to districts and schools in an electronic format.
 After the initial development of the guidebook, the Ohio dyslexia committee shall update the guidebook as necessary.

 (D) Not later than December 31, 2021, the department, in collaboration with the Ohio dyslexia committee, shall do all of the following:

-(1) Provide multi-sensory structured literacy program professional development for teachers in evidence-based dyslexia screening and intervention practices for the purposes of section 3319.077 of the Revised Code.
+(1) Provide structured literacy program professional development for teachers in evidence-based dyslexia screening and intervention practices for the purposes of section 3319.077 of the Revised Code.

 (2) Assist school districts and other public schools in establishing multidisciplinary teams to support the identification, intervention, and remediation of dyslexia;

 (3) Develop reporting mechanisms for districts and schools to submit to the department the information and data required in the guidebook developed under this section;